Children in Need 2009: Celebrity Mastermind

 During the break for the BBC News at Ten on BBC One, BBC Two broadcast a special edition of Mastermind with comedians Lucy Porter, Mark Watson, Dave Spikey and Stephen K. Amos as contestants.
 Lucy Porter was the eventual winner, with a Celebrity Mastermind record score of 35 points.

 Around the World in 80 Days

 As a prequel to the main televised event, a weekly television series began airing on 13 October 2009, where various celebrities attempted to travel around the world in 80 days without using air travel.

 Children in Need Rocks the Royal Albert Hall

 Held on 12 November, Children in Need Rocks the Royal Albert Hall was an evening of live music in London's Royal Albert Hall, organised by Gary Barlow.
 The concert included sets by Sir Paul McCartney, Cheryl Cole, Katherine Jenkins, Julian Lloyd Webber, Leona Lewis, Robbie Williams, Lily Allen, MIKA, Dizzee Rascal, Muse, Dame Shirley Bassey, Snow Patrol and Take That, and was hosted by Chris Moyles.
 The event raised over two million pounds for the campaign.
 The event climaxed with all the artists collaborating onstage to perform "Hey Jude", by The Beatles.

+Regional Opt-Outs

+Every BBC English Region hosted their own event with coverage throughout the telethon.